 War and genocide are endemic to humanity.
 War is waged for economic and political gain; genocide is waged when fear is the easiest way to control the masses.

 The Crusades, Holodomor and conquest of Tibet are best interpreted along the same lines.
 We can hang any rhetoric or propaganda on it that we want.
 In a medieval Christian kingdom, that’s Jesus.
-In China, that’s superstition.
+In China, that’s ending superstition.

-But it’s a cheap way to control a lot of scared people and as long as you credit it as the real motivation, you’re falling for that same cheap trick yourself.
+But it’s a cheap way to control a lot of people and as long as you credit it as the real motivation, you’re falling for that same cheap trick yourself.

 I’d like to think most of us are smarter than an 11th century pope.
 War and genocide aren’t caused by religion, and they’re not caused by atheism.
 But atheists and the pious will equally cheer for it if it fills the right bank accounts.